BlackPearSw/jwt-claims-fhir/jwt-claims-fhir.md

 JSON Web Token (JWT) is a compact, URL-safe means of representing claims to be transferred between two parties.
 [RFC7519] (https://tools.ietf.org/html/rfc7519)

-This proposal describes a generic set of structured claims that can be provided within Javascript Web Tokens to allow servers to authorise requests to a FHIR REST API.
+This proposal describes a generic set of structured claims that can be provided within JSON Web Tokens to allow servers to authorise requests to a FHIR REST API.

 ## Principles